suhaschandra/Data-Visualization/Heatmaps/README.md

 ```
 git clone https://url
 ```
-This will open the gplots package
+This will open the gplots package from the provided github url

 Next, run R from the command line